pingcap/docs/tidb-cloud/size-your-cluster.md

 Based on historical data, the average TiKV compression ratio is around 40%.

 Suppose that the size of your MySQL dump files is 20 TB and the TiKV compression ratio is 40%.
-Then, you can calculate a recommended number of TiKV nodes by data volume as follows:
+Then, you can calculate a recommended number of TiKV nodes according to your data volume as follows:

  `node num = ceil(20 TB * 40% * 3 ÷ 0.8 ÷ 4096 GiB ÷ 3) * 3 = 9`